Aize-Public/forego/test/README.md

 * pointer: check if nil
 * slice, map, chan: check if len() == 0
 * string: check if ""
-* struct: check if it is zero
+* struct: check if it is the zero value

 ### `Error()` and `NoError()`